Algorithm Design: A Fairness-Accuracy Frontier: The Fairness-Accuracy Frontier

 \begin{definition}[Fairness Optimal Point] For any covariate vector $X$, define

-to be the point that minimizes the absolute difference between group errors.
-If the minimizer is not unique, we choose the point that further minimizes either group's error.\footnote{This point is the same regardless of which group is used to break ties.} \end{definition}
+to be the point that minimizes the absolute difference between group errors, where ties are broken by minimizing either group's error.\footnote{This point is the same regardless of which group is used to break ties.} \end{definition}

-While $r_X$ and $b_X$ respectively denote the points that minimize group $r$ and $b$'s errors, the group whose error is minimized need not be the group with the lower error.
-For example, suppose $X$ is a binary score where the conditional distribution $(X,Y) \mid G$ is described by:
+While $r_X$ and $b_X$ respectively denote the points that minimize group $r$ and $b$'s errors, the group whose error is minimized need not have the lower error.
+Whether this is the case turns out to be the key property determining the nature of the fairness-accuracy tradeoff given $X$.

-Let the loss function $\ell$ be the misclassification rate; that is, $\ell(d,y) = \mathbbm{1}(d\neq y)$.
-Then the $b$-optimal point $b_X$ is achieved by the algorithm that maps $X=1$ to $d=1$ and $X=0$ to $d=0$, which leads to a \emph{higher} error for group $b$ than group $r$ ($1/3$ compared to $1/4$).
-We will define such a covariate vector to be $r$-skewed.